hashicorp/vagrant/website/www/source/blog/2014-12-12-vagrant-push-to-deploy.html.md

 ---

 Vagrant 1.7 comes with a new command: `vagrant push`.
-Just as "vagrant up" creates a development environment for any application, `vagrant push` is a single command to _deploy_ any application.
+Just as "vagrant up" is a single command to create a development environment for any application, `vagrant push` is a single command to _deploy_ any application.

-The goal of Vagrant is to give developers a single workflow to develop applications effectively. "vagrant up" creates a development for any applications, "vagrant share" enables collaboration for any application.
+The goal of Vagrant is to give developers a single workflow to develop applications effectively. "vagrant up" creates a development environment for any application and "vagrant share" enables collaboration for any application.
 Deploying was the next logical step for Vagrant, now possible with "vagrant push".